Why Nowra property trends showcase Shoalhaven’s appeal

 City of Shoalhaven profile

 This growth has come not just to strong infrastructure though.
-The stationing of HMAS Albatross gives Nowra attention from the defence industry.
-Meanwhile, the popularity of nearby beaches and picturesque towns make the wider Shoalhaven region a booming tourism hotspot.
+The stationing of HMAS Albatross gives Nowra attention (and jobs) from the defence industry.
+Meanwhile, the popularity of nearby beaches and picturesque towns make the wider region a booming tourism hotspot.
 It has turned other towns such as Ulladulla, Sussex Inlet and Jervis Bay into thriving seaside towns.

 Shoalhaven Key Details